Rupse Falls

 Rupse Falls (रूप्से झरना) is a waterfall in central Nepal.
 It is located in Dana VDC of Myagdi District in Dhawalagiri Zone of western Nepal.
 It is 300 meters (984 feet) tall.
 The Rupse falls is a popular tourist destination.

 Geography

 Rupse is located in Beni-Jomsom Highway route.
 It is approximately 110 km from Pokhara and approximately 40.8 km from Jomsom.
+Kali Gandaki Gorge, the deepest gorge in the world, and the Kali Gandaki river are nearby.

 Waterfalls

-The height of Rupse falls is more than 300 meters.
+The height of Rupse Falls is more than 300 meters.

-Geographical significance

-Kali Gandaki Gorge, the deepest gorge in the world, and the Kali Gandaki river are situated near Rupse Falls.

 Tourism

-Annually 1,50,000 tourist visited this site.
+Annually roughly 1,500,000 tourist visit this site.